The Quick Guide to Outsourcing HR for Government Contractors

 - Manager training: Local managers have to apply these rules on a day-to-day basis.
 This means that all of your managers need full training on all regulations related to HR for government contractors.

-- Communication: Employees need regular communications about your company’s goals, values and strategy.
+- Communication: Employees need regular communication about your company’s goals, values and strategy.
 That can be tricky when some of them are physically located at a government client’s office.

 - Organizational culture: Communication issues can also threaten your organizational culture.
 Off-site workers may develop their own subculture, which can cause your team to break into silos.

 These are all serious issues that can affect your relationship with your government client.
-They can also threaten the long-term stability of your team, leaving you with a recruitment headache.
+Navigating these challenges requires a talented human resources manager.

 How HR outsourcers can help government contractors